home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 The following HVAC modes are available:

-- `auto`: Active schedule – The thermostat changes presets/setpoints according the schedule.
+- `auto`: Active schedule – The thermostat changes presets/setpoints according to the schedule.
 - `cool or heat`: No active schedule – The system is manually set to cooling or heating mode, activating based on room temperature relative to the thermostat setpoint.

 For Adam: